enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-bom-xmlhttprequest.md

 ## What's This

+- allow page to update without reloading the page
+- plenty use for AJAX programming

 problem

 - in browser you can type address in address bar and press enter to get a page